jeunessesept/presentation-/presentation.md

 #### <ins>Surprising Skills<ins>

-1. I'm a good cooker (i
+1. i know by heart the whole discography of Phil Collins
 2. I talk to cats
 3. I foresee what will happen (but i don't see dead people)

 #### <ins>Things i like the most<ins>